The Ancient City of Bishapur

 Anahita Temple

-Anahita Temple (goddess of water) was one of the most important religious buildings of the city.
-This building was unique in terms of architecture and had an advanced system for controlling and distributing water.
+The Temple of Anahita, dedicated to the goddess of water, was among the city’s most important religious structures.
+Architecturally, it was highly sophisticated and featured an advanced hydraulic system for controlling and distributing water.

 Ceremonial Hall